 Iku-Tihku was a creature of Alinen.
 It was completely made of fire and ice.
 Iku-Tihku was also a shaman and it could travel between these three worlds (which also represent the three levels of consciousness) but it only could visit Keskinen, the middle world during the winter because it would melt in any other season.
 Trolls used Iku-Tihku as their model when they created all other horses but they were made of stone, steel and iron so that they could live in Keskinen all year round if they wished to.

 From Hiisi is the horse´s origin, from the mountain- the splendid foal´s in a room with a door of fire, in a smithy with an iron ridge, it´s head was made of stone, it´s hoofs of rock, it´s legs were formed from iron, it´s back was made of steel (Source: magic songs of the Finns)

 Tahvatar The Horse Goddess

-In Finnish mythology each animal and plant species have their own emuu.
+n Finnish mythology, each animal and plant species have their own emuu.
 Emuu is old Finnish and means mother.
 Emuu was a mythical creature.
-The first specimen of particular specie.
+The first specimen of the particular specie.
 Emuu´s exists in myths of Finns, Saami´s and Latvians.
-In Finland many of the Emuu´s were believed to be half-human half-animals and often they were represented as female goddesses.
+In Finland, many of the Emuu´s were believed to be half-human half-animals and often they were represented as female goddesses.
 Emuu of horses was a goddess called Tahvatar.
-There isn´t many myths left about Tahvatar.
+There aren´t many myths left about Tahvatar.
 It is believed that she was very similar to Gallo-Roman goddess Epona.
-Tahvatar was a shape sifter and could transform herself into a horse.
-In Finland there was a custom to say Tahvatar´s blessings for horses before they were let to the fields during the spring.
+Tahvatar was a shapeshifter and could transform herself into a horse.
+In Finland, there was a custom to say Tahvatar´s blessings for horses before they were let to the fields during the spring.